 You’ll find the Van Gogh Museum, along with The Royal Concertgebouw and Stedelijk Museum, in Museumkwartier.
 This is in the Oud-Zuid, which doesn’t look like it’s changed much since Van Gogh’s time.
 If you don’t buy the I Amsterdam city card, you can still avoid waiting by purchasing tickets in advance.

-7. Take a Free Walking Tour
+7. Take a Guided Walking Tour

 If you want to truly get to know Amsterdam, you have to feel it underfoot.
 A free walking tour provides a valuable overview of the city.
 Guides rely on tips, so if you think you have learned something, dig deep into your pockets for any spare euros.